Governance & Policies

 Steve is an accomplished Finance Director with significant experience of supporting evolving businesses though organic and acquisitive growth across sectors including, medical diagnostics, digital and property.

-Steve took the role of Finance Director at Fargro Limited, a leading and innovative supplier for the UK horticultural industry, in Feb 2016.
+Steve was the Finance Director at Fargro Limited, a leading and innovative supplier for the UK horticultural industry from Feb 2016 to Feb 2025.
 He has successfully supported the senior team during Fargro’s growth and evolution, including an MBO in May 2021.

 A Chartered Management Accountant, he also has an interest in developing HR, legal and ESG expertise.
 Passionate about wanting the sector to thrive, he is keen to use his experience and skills to support the College in what is an exciting time for UK land-based industries.